ModernNFTSpace/MultipleNFTUploader/README.md

 py.test tests
 ```
 Will be checked configs and a test upload will be performed (into a test collection)<br><br>
-If tests finished without error/fail(xfailed doesn't count) ➡ congrats you set up MNU (with the current lack of usability - this is a feat)🥳
+If tests finished without error/fail(xfailed doesn't count) ➡ congrats you set up MNU<br>(with the current lack of usability - this is a feat)🥳

 ## 🌟 Features
 * 1000 [ApH](#aph)